Rashmi13426/EDA-capstone-project-on-GooglePlaystore/README.md

 Missing Values: Identified missing data in both apps and reviews datasets to ensure clean analysis.

-## Outlier Detection:
-Addressed anomalies in installs, app sizes, and ratings for reliable insights.

 ## App Distribution:

 Category-wise App Distribution: Games and Family dominate the Play Store, while niche categories like Medical and Maps & Navigation have fewer apps.